jayc3-3/JOS/README.md

 2. Unzip the contents of the .zip file onto a FAT32 formatted USB

+3. (If not using a UEFI system) Run 'make usb' with the path to your USB drive (on linux this will be something like /dev/sdx)

-3. Launch using your systems boot manager
+4. Launch using your systems boot manager

 #### ISO:
 1. Download latest .iso from "releases"